-My current books are: Octora, a middle-grade novel about a boy lost at sea, the world’s most illegal seafood restaurant, pirate-chefs, and an octopus disguised as a girl (currently on submission); Maggie the Dread, a middle-grade novel about a boy who accidentally summons an ancient demon (currently in progress); and How I Defeated the Tolkien Estate & Other Fantasies, a collection of humorous and critical essays on fantasy and science fiction (currently in progress).
+His current books are: Octora, a middle-grade novel about a boy lost at sea, the world’s most illegal seafood restaurant, pirate-chefs, and an octopus disguised as a girl (currently on submission); The God in Sixth Grade, a middle-grade novel about a mischievous Norse goddess exiled to middle school (currently in progress); and Where the Stars Are Strange, a collection of humorous, critical, and personal essays on fantasy and science fiction (currently in progress).

-I’m originally from Charleston, South Carolina and studied English literature at William & Mary and the University of Chicago.
-I spent two years teaching elementary and junior high school English on the Japanese island of Tsushima, and now live with my wife and son outside Chicago.
+Austin is originally from Charleston, South Carolina and studied English literature at William & Mary and the University of Chicago.
+He spent two years teaching elementary and junior high school English on the Japanese island of Tsushima, and now lives with his wife and son just outside Chicago.

 Email me: gilkeson [at] gmail [dot] com